-- The installation package is both used to deploy Remote Filtering Client to client machines and to configure Remote Filtering Client behavior. - You can create multiple installation packages if you need multiple Remote Filtering Client configurations.
+- The installation package is used to both deploy Remote Filtering Client to client machines and to configure Remote Filtering Client behavior. - You can create multiple installation packages if you need multiple Remote Filtering Client configurations.

-See Customizing the client installation package, page 25.
+See Customizing the client installation package, page 23.